| Click here to

 Christ candle that is removed from the sanctuary at the end of the Service

+of Shadows.
 The tomb is usually placed at the front of the church in a visible

 location, often beside or near the communion table in Protestant churches.